wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 There are clearly improvements to seek here - sticking out to me is that sparse cluster of green dots in the top right, which did not manage to get that region categorized as more likely to be answered correctly.

-# Further Model Improvement
+### Ideas for Model Improvement

 Getting more data is always a solution, and would probably help my modeling accuracy more than anything; however, this case represents a very minimal parameter space.
 These problems will only get more complex, and how efficient would it be to gather more data than the 360 / 10,000 ratio I've gotten here?

 During an earlier iteration of the project, I experimented with training the model, answering questions from the new model, then re-training on that.
 While I moved on to training from purely random data for experimental consistentcy, there is probably value in re-training from modeled data to reduce the parameter space and gather more information around relevant spaces.

-The most useful dimension to add that I have immediate access to is time.
+The most useful dimension to add that I have immediate access to is response time.
 This would give the model another dimension of difficulty to classify with instead of just the digits.
 This could compensate for easy questions I got wrong due to hasty answering, and give more difficulty to questions I got right just barely in time.

 Another potentially useful dimension is the question's time or position within a particular sessions and sets.
 I didn't get too much into it in this post, but questions are delivered in "sets" of 10 (adjustable) and within the context of a sitting - a session.
 As a user is likely to get fatigued as the session goes on, it is probably useful to track what position a question is within a set or session, either by time or an ordinal position (e.g. question #1, #2, etc.).
 This is a practice I saw used by default in fMRI studies when I was working for UNC, so I know it is an imporant feature to eventually control for.

+Finally, the effect of a user learning the task over time should probably be taken into account; perhaps by using each record's general timestamp.
+Questions that were marked wrong a relatively long time ago in the answer set would certainly be "stale," not reflecting the user's more practiced arithmetic skills.
+I would love to eventually get into some timeseries-based modeling, where more recently answered questions are weighted much more heavily than older ones; perhaps experimenting with RNNs or LTSMs.

 ### Future Plans